 About Your Visit

-Groups will find visiting St Paul’s an easy and rewarding experience which offers a unique presentation of the faith, architecture and history of the nation’s church, as well as complete access from the very bottom to the very top of Wren’s iconic cathedral.
+Groups will find visiting St Paul’s an easy and rewarding experience which offers a unique presentation of the faith, architecture and history of the nation’s church.

-Sightseeing admission includes access to all of the cathedral floor, crypt and the three dome galleries.
+Sightseeing admission includes access to all of the Cathedral Floor, Crypt and the Dome Galleries (on Saturdays and school holidays only; from 1 October 2021 on Mondays, Fridays, Saturdays and school holidays).
 Multimedia guides in 9 languages are included.
 Most visitors use these extremely popular and easy to use devices on a self-guided basis.

-Group leaders or guides with different qualifications may use our free Group Tour System equipment to keep their group together and share our audio commentary along with their own comments or instructions.
+Group leaders or guides with different qualifications may use our free Group Tour System equipment to keep their group together and share our audio commentary along with their own comments or instructions or bring their own wireless audio devices such as Vox or similar.

 English speaking groups (10+) could supplement a visit by pre-booking a Group Guided Tour led by our St Paul’s guides.
 A small additional charge per person applies.